wearealloy/alloy-craft-template/README.md

 # Development Workflow

 This workflow will be devided into cases, each case would follow a specific number of steps and tasks to be run.
-The case are the following
+The cases are the following

 * Development from scratch
 * Pushing to staging or production